Japanese History Digest

 The Fall of the Kamakura Shogunate

-Amid this situation, Emperor Go-Daigo of the Daikakuji line repeatedly attempted to overthrow the shogunate, including in 1331 (the Genkō Incident).
-This prompted a succession of rebels, temple and shrine forces, and vassals opposed to the shogunate in the Kinai region, one after another, to rise up in arms.
+Amid this situation, Emperor Godaigo of the Daikakuji line repeatedly attempted to overthrow the shogunate, including the Genkō Incident in 1331.
+This prompted rebel forces, temple and shrine forces, and vassals dissatisfied with the shogunate in the Kinai region to rise up in arms across the country.

-Emperor Go-Daigo's son, Prince Morinaga, and Kusunoki Masashige also rose in rebellion, and Ashikaga Takauji (later Ashikaga Takauji), who was sent to suppress the rebellions, betrayed the shogunate and attacked and destroyed the Rokuhara Tandai.
-In the Kanto region, Nitta Yoshisada attacked Kamakura, bringing about the downfall of the Kamakura shogunate in 1333.
+Emperor Godaigo's sons, Prince Morinaga and Kusunoki Masashige, also rose up in arms, and Ashikaga Takauji (later Ashikaga Takauji), who was sent to suppress the rebellion, defected from the shogunate and attacked and destroyed the Rokuhara Tandai.
+Furthermore, in the Kanto region, Nitta Yoshisada attacked Kamakura, bringing about the downfall of the Kamakura shogunate in 1333.

 Timeline of the Kamakura period